randyhoffner/FSND-Proj-6/README.md

 ### Clicking on the category name, eg Bourbon, takes you to the Bourbon menu page, which contains a list of bourbons and their descriptions.
 You may add, edit, or delete an item if you created the category.
 To get back to the home page, click on the "Show All Categories" button.

 ## Sources
-### In addition to the Udacity classroom material, cited sources, forums, and 1:1 sessions, the following sources were consulted.
+### In addition to the Udacity classroom material, cited sources, forums, and 1:1 sessions, the following sources were consulted:
 * www.digitalocean.com
 * http://askubuntu.com
 * www.chiark.greenend.org.uk (PuTTy)